-I would choose this product for the mess-free, no odor formula that is easier to apply than both liquid and powder fertilizers.
+I would choose this product for the mess-free, no-odor formula that is easier to apply than liquid and powder fertilizers.

-To apply this plant food, put the capsule inside the soil near the center of the tree and water the soil.
+To apply this plant food, put the capsule inside the soil near the tree’s center and water the soil.
 The capsule releases the nutrients directly into the soil.

 Each package contains 100 capsules or fertilizer spikes, so you can use them for several trees throughout the year.

 The main advantages of this product include enhanced root development, more blooms, and flavorful fruits.
 The nutrients are released near the root zone, so all the product is utilized, and nothing is wasted in the soil.

 This fertilizer should be applied every 2 or 3 weeks in the growing season of your fruit trees.
 You can also open the pod and spread the fertilizer directly on the soil.
 The number of pods will vary depending on the size of your fruit tree.

 For optimum results, use the Earthpods Teadrops with this fertilizer.